HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-getting-started.md

 **LED Blink Wiring:**

 ![LED Wiring Diagram]({{ site.baseurl }}/assets/wirings/led.png)

+## What's happening?
+Your Photon is listening for commands on a TCP port on the local network.
+Your `bot.js` code is running on your machine.
+You don't know the IP address and port of your photon, but it has broadcast this information to the cloud.
+When you configured your code to use a token and your unique device name, it retrieves the IP address and port of your Photon and then connects to it.

+Once that is complete, your code will receive a "ready" event.
+At that time, the LED abstraction will send on/off signals over the network to your chip.
+This is how you will be programming your photon today to do all sorts of things.

 ## Make the LED pulse
 In the last example, you told the LED to turn on and off.
 Internally, the `strobe()` method just turns the pin high and low over time.
 We'd like to change this program to fade in and out over time.
 Instead of going high or low, you will be using the PWM (pulse width modulation) features of the board.
 You can set the values to anywhere between `0` and `255` which will create a "square wave" with a duty cycle that simulates a "percentage on".